ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 Directive-based programming
 ---------------------------

 A fast and cheap way is to use **directive based** approaches.
 In this case the existing *serial* code is annotated with *hints* which indicate to the compiler which loops and regions should be executed on the GPU.
 In the absence of the API the directives are treated as comments and the code will just be executed as a usual serial code.
 This approach is focused on productivity and easy usage (but to the detriment of performance), and allows employing accelerators with minimum programming effort by adding parallelism to existing code without the need to write accelerator-specific code.
-There are two common ways to program using directives, namely **OpenAcc** and **OpenMP**.
+There are two common ways to program using directives, namely **OpenACC** and **OpenMP**.

 OpenACC